awsdocs/amazon-vpc-user-guide/doc_source/route-table-options.md

 + You cannot route traffic between hosts in the same subnet through an appliance\.
 + You cannot route traffic between subnets through an appliance\.
 + The appliance does not have to perform network address translation \(NAT\)\.
 + To intercept IPv6 traffic, ensure that you configure your VPC, subnet, and appliance for IPv6\.
-For more information, see [Working with VPCs and subnets](working-with-vpcs.md)\.
+For more information, see [Work with VPCs and subnets](working-with-vpcs.md)\.
 Virtual private gateways do not support IPv6 traffic\.

 ### Appliance routing configuration<a name="appliance-routing-configuration"></a>